-7.1.2.
-Herbicides which are registered and can be utilised
+6.1.2.
+Registered herbicides that can be utilised

-Various herbicides are mentioned in Table 1 below.
-Many alien invasive species haven't got registered herbicides which have been properly researched and tested.
-In these instances only mechanical measures have been discussed but the herbicides in Table 1 which have been stated as general herbicides can be tried against these species, although success may not be guaranteed.
+Various herbicides are mentioned in Table 3 below.
+Many alien invasive species do not have specific registered herbicides which have been properly researched and tested.
+In these instances only mechanical measures have been discussed but the general herbicides listed in Table 3 can be tried against these species, although success may not be guaranteed.

-Table 1: List of herbicides, which can be used for control of alien invasive species and problem plants
+Table 3: List of herbicides, which can be used for control of alien invasive species and problem plants

-Trade Name Active Ingredient Active Ingredient General Comments Mamba 360 SL Glyphosphate isopropylammonium salt 360 g/l Can be used as a general herbicide.
-Touchdown Forte Glyphosphate trimesium 480 g/l Viroaxe Triclopyr butoxyethyl ester 480 g/l Do not apply in riparian areas.
+TRADE NAME ACTIVE INGREDIENT ACTIVE INGREDIENT GENERAL COMMENTS Mamba 360 SL Glyphosphate 360 g/l Can be used as a general herbicide. isopropylammonium salt Touchdown Forte Glyphosphate trimesium 480 g/l Viroaxe Triclopyr butoxyethyl ester 480 g/l Do not apply in riparian areas.
 Use preferentially in grassy areas.
 Garlon 480 EC Triclopyr butoxyethyl ester 480 g/l Can be used as a general herbicide.
 Use preferentially in grassy areas.
 Use Actipron for wetter spray applications.
 Timbrel 360 SL Triclopyr triethylammonium salt 360 g/l Do not apply in riparian areas.
 Consult working for water technical advisor.
 Stumpout Mycoherbicide Chopper SL Imazapyr 100 g/l Do not apply in riparian areas Access 240 SL Picloram potassium salt 240g/l Needs to be used in selected areas only.

-Trade Name Active Ingredient Active Ingredient General Comments Consult working for water technical advisor.
+Consult working for water technical advisor.
 Roundup Glyphosphate isopropylammonium salt 450 g/l Can be used as a general herbicide.
 Clearout Glyphosphate isopropylammonium salt 360 g/l Can be used as a general herbicide.
 Tumbleweed Glyphosphate isopropylammonium salt 240 g/l Can be used as a general herbicide.
 Taskforce Flupropanate, present as sodium salt 745g/l Starane 200 Fluroxypyr 200 g/l

-N.B.: A PCO should always be consulted before applying herbicides to the environment.
+N.B.
+A PCO should always be consulted before applying herbicides to the environment.
 Always wear the appropriate safety clothing when working with herbicides.
 Mix all herbicides on a drip groundsheet when working in the veld.
 Keep away from watercourses.
 Do not rinse herbicide equipment in the veld.
 Always read the herbicide label and observe instructions for safe use of herbicide.

-7.1.3.
+6.1.3.
 Mycoherbicides

 A mycoherbicide is applied as an herbicide but is not a chemical agent.
-It is instead a mixture of fungal spores which tend to be host-specific and on application theses spores penetrate the plant where the fungus germinates.
+It is instead a mixture of fungal spores which tend to be host-specific and on application these spores penetrate the plant where the fungus germinates.
 The pathogen may result in the killing of the undesirable plant.
 One (1) mycoherbicide, Stumpout, has been registered for application to various wattle species stumps.

-7.2.
-Mechanical Control
+6.2.
+MECHANICAL CONTROL

-Mechanical control means the physical removal of plants from the area.
+Mechanical control means the physical removal of plants from the problem area.
 It is often accompanied by chemical control although these are further discussed below.
-Some common physical control methods include uprooting, hand pulling, felling, slashing, mowing, ring barking, bark stripping and frilling.
-It is an effective method if applied regularly in an area, but is labour intensive due to the need to revisit areas and during times when infestation levels are high or occupy a large area.
-Another advantage is that minimal technical knowledge or advice is required and little training and/or supervision is required.
-Also, with effective rehabilitation of areas concerned, the disturbance to the environment is minimal, as no other active agents are introduced to the environment.
+Some common mechanical control methods include uprooting, hand pulling, felling, slashing, mowing, ring barking, bark stripping and frilling.
+It is an effective method if applied frequently, but is labour intensive during times when infestation levels are high, and requires constant follow-up.
+An advantage is that mechanical control requires minimal technical knowledge, little training and/or supervision.
+Also, with effective rehabilitation of areas concerned, the disturbance to the environment is minimal, as no other active agents were introduced to the environment.

-7.2.1.
+6.2.1.
 Control Methods, Equipment and Safety Precautions